otaon/web/web/content/en/about.md

 weight: 50
 ---

-This web site is written to memoize for my knowlegde.
+This web site is written to memoize for my knowledge.